MozarellaMan/devinator/README.md

 When an issue is labelled **`devin-fix`**, Devinator starts a Devin session asking it to fix that issue and open a PR, then polls the session to completion.

-## Stack
+## Dependencies / Stack

-Java 25 · Gradle · Javalin 7
+- JDK 25
+- Gradle
+- Javalin

 ## Quick start (offline, no credentials)